 Kansas City is the natural center of a large agricultural area and is known for the American Royal livestock show.
 The Agricultural Hall of Fame, with its interesting exhibits and machinery, is located nearby.

 Arts

-The city has many cultural attractions, among them the Nelson Gallery of Art, Atkins Museum of Fine Arts, and the Kansas City Symphony Orchestra.
+The city has many cultural attractions, among them the Nelson-Atkins Museum of Art, Kemper Museum of Contemporary Art, the Lyric Opera, Kauffman Center for the Performing Arts, and the Kansas City Symphony.

 Education